 SSDQ Measure Current SSDQ Rating Goal for FY 2021 Goal for FY 2022 Goal for FY 2023

 Crash Record Completeness Good Good Good Good

 Crash VIN Accuracy Good Good Good Good

 Fatal Crash Completeness Good Good Good Good

-Crash Timeliness Fair Good Good Good
+Crash Timeliness Good Good Good Good

 Crash Accuracy Good Good Good Good

 Crash Consistency No Flag No Flag No Flag No Flag

 Inspection Record Completeness Good Good Good Good

 Inspection VIN Accuracy Good Good Good Good

 Inspection Timeliness Good Good Good Good

 Inspection Accuracy Good Good Good Good

 Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column.

-Analysis and Information (A&I) Online data snapshot used for the "Current SSDQ Rating" 06/30/20.
+Analysis and Information (A&I) Online data snapshot used for the "Current SSDQ Rating" 06/30/22.

-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 The Department must maintain "Good" status in all categories and "no flag" in crash consistency.
 The Motor Carrier Bureau (MCB) and the Texas DOT's Crash Records Bureau (CRB) will maintain a cooperative relationship to ensure crash reports are submitted timely and accurately.
 The MCB will continue to ensure the quality review of data entry and editing of CMV inspection, crash, and compliance review data.
 The MCB will review monthly SSDQ reports to help identify potential problem areas and ultimately improve our data quality and timeliness.
 The MCB will consult with FMCSA Technical Support personnel to resolve issues as necessary.
+The state continues to respond to DataQs in a timely manner.
+DataQs are assigned through district commanders to the initiating trooper or inspector for first review.
+Repsonse times are tracked and and regualr reminders are sent to ensure DataQs are responded to within the required timeframe.